 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Have luxury hotel Web sites lost their way?By a Luxury Daily columnist
+Have luxury hotel Web sites lost their way?By

 As the economy begins to improve and the travel industry increases spending for digital advertising and mobile applications, hoteliers are trying to adjust the role each channel plays in their digital marketing playbook.

 But as hotel chains spend funds to open new channels for social and mobile, their Web sites are often left to languish and now have become brochureware with a reservation engine slapped on to the menu.

 Recovering Web site vitality through five means